salt-community/consultant-tracker/README.md

 > accordion - component used for legend above gantt-chart

 > authentication - component includes logic for Clerk authentication, sets user (needed for correct display of infographics) and provides jwt token.
 > Original token did not include email.
-In order to include it in Clerks dashboard/consultant-tracker/configure ⟶
+In order to include it in Clerk go to dashboard/consultant-tracker/configure ⟶
 > we created our own JWT template with lifetime of 900 seconds and additional email_address claim.
 > Name of our template is included in constants.ts.
 > Needs to be set and adjusted accordingly for new Clerks account.